shivkant20/Sports_Person_Classifier/README.md

 In this data science and machine learning project, I classify sports personalities.
-Here, I restrict classification to only 5 people :
+Here, I restrict classification to only 5 people:

 1.Maria Sharapova
 2.Serena Williams